Habr Yunis Sultanate: Administration

 Sultans of the Habr Yunis exercised power both indirectly and directly through allied Akils and leaders of the various subclans of the wider clan and by leading the Habr Yunis in battle against rivals.
 The seat of Habr Yunis Sultans was deliberately chosen in Wadhan and later Burao along the caravan route in order to have a firm grip on trade and also ensure a steady stream of taxes from passing traders.
 New information would be passed along these trade routes and the Sultans would be well informed of occurrences as the Somalis have a penchant for being informed about things.
-Explorer Ricahrd Burton in his 1854 journey to Harar heard from local Somalis who told him the latest reports from the ongoing Crimean War.
+Explorer Richard Burton in his 1854 journey to Harar heard from local Somalis who told him the latest reports from the ongoing Crimean War.
 The capitals of Wadhan and Burao served as important watering places for both merchants and nomads alike and access to them was crucial for orderly trade from the Hawd and Ogaden regions to Berbera.
 According to the current Sultan Osman Ali, the oldest son of a Sultan is the rightful heir, but if he does not fill the requirements another son can be selected.
 A Sultan has to be religious, an eloquent speaker, courageous, and has to be fertile.
 A guurti of 40 leading elders from the Habr Yunis subclans would come to make this decision on the successor.
 Sultans would receive a yearly tribute or saado of livestock imposed on the rest of the Habr Yunis.
 Sultan Osman Ali states that the Sultan distributed the livestock amongst the Habr Yunis to the less fortunate and needy as a form of welfare.